mhetacc/DataMiningChallenges/PhoneUserChallenge/Phone_report.md

 ## Lasso Regression

 I will use lasso regression with Cross-Validation as a preliminary diagnostic tool for checking which features to drop or transform.
 Let's first make a baseline prediction without transforming any value.
-The resulting fit's mean square error is $MSE = 18091358$.
+The resulting fit mean square error is $MSE = 18091358$.
 Not great, but expected since we saw in the preliminary observations many signs of non-linearity.

 I then tried log-transforming the target value (with all features).